davinci08112005/PYTHON-_-PROJECTS/README.md

 Add more units (meters ↔ feet, kg ↔ pounds, liters ↔ gallons, etc.)
 Add loop to keep converting until user exits
 Create a GUI version using Tkinter

+🎯 Python Project: Multiplayer Number Guessing Game (GUI)

+ 📌 Overview
+A fun **multiplayer number guessing game** built with Python and Tkinter.
+- **Player 1** secretly sets a number (1–100).
+- **Player 2** guesses the number within limited attempts.
+- Game provides feedback (**Too High / Too Low / Correct**).
+- Supports **reset** for new rounds.

+ 🚀 Features
+- 🖥️ Graphical User Interface with Tkinter
+- 🔒 Player 1’s number entry is hidden (`*`)
+- 🎮 Player 2 guesses with feedback
+- 🎯 Limited attempts (default = 7)
+- 🔁 Reset button for replay

+ 📂 Requirements
+- Python 3.x
+- Tkinter (comes pre-installed with Python)

+🔧 Possible Improvements
+Add difficulty levels (Easy = 10 attempts, Hard = 5 attempts)
+Auto-switch roles between Player 1 and Player 2 Display history of guesses
+Add background music or sound effects

+Feel free to ask if you have any questions or suggestions! 😊  If you like this project, don’t forget to ⭐ the repo.
+Contributions, issues, and feature requests are welcome!